 Campus Land Use / Master Planning History at Vanderbilt

-University campuses embark on campus master planning efforts regularly throughout their history.
+University campuses embark on campus master planning efforts, or land use planning efforts, regularly throughout their history.
 Often referred to as the physical manifestation of a university’s strategic plan, campus master planning results in a long-range strategy for the growth and transformation of a campus.
 Land use plans are a crucial tool in ensuring that short-term projects are working in conjunction with long-term plans and goals.

 With the launch of the FutureVU initiative in the fall of 2015, Vanderbilt studied previous master planning efforts to better understand how the campus has evolved over time.
 The university discovered that the degree to which each past plan has been implemented has varied over the years.
-While past campus master plans are interesting in and of themselves, they are also useful examples of how to gauge what makes a master plan successful.
+While past campus master plans, or land use plans, are interesting in and of themselves, they are also useful examples of how to gauge what makes a master plan successful.

 Vanderbilt Land Use History Video

 Produced by Vanderbilt Institute for Digital Learning (VIDL)

 1875 Original Campus Footprint